TryGhost/docs/content/concepts/security.md

 ---
 title: "Ghost Security"
-meta_title: "Ghost Security - Core Concepts"
+meta_title: "Security and Privacy"
 meta_description: "Ghost is committed to developing secure, reliable products utilising all modern security best practices.
-Find out more!"
+Find out more about our security and privacy."
 keywords:
     - concepts
     - ghost